-Audit data from UIHPs also identified areas where there are opportunities to improve care
+Audit data from UIHPs also identified areas where there are opportunities to improve care and outcomes for urban AI/AN patients.

-Data brings awareness to UIHP staff and stakeholders about the gaps and strengths of diabetes care in urban settings. and outcomes for urban AI/AN patients.
 One of the largest gaps seen was in the proportion of urban AI/AN patients with diabetes on statin therapy.
 This proportion was approximately 14% below the GPRA target and leaves opportunity for improvement in the future to better combat cardiovascular disease in urban AI/AN patients with diabetes.
 Furthermore, despite being below the GPRA target by 9% for those receiving dilated eye exams, more than half (52.1%) still received these eye exams.
-Finally, 62.4% of urban Al/ANs with diabetes received an annual nephropathy assessment which fell just short of the GPRA target by less than 1%.
+Finally, 62.4% of urban AI/ANs with diabetes received an annual nephropathy assessment which fell just short of the GPRA target by less than 1%.
 This indicates that the GPRA goal is on track to be met in the near future.
 In addition, less than 40% received a dental exam.
 This could be addressed moving forward with additional research into potential barriers to dental care.
-There was also a significant increase in the proportion of urban Al/AN patients with diabetes who have a UACR over 300.
+There was also a significant increase in the proportion of urban AI/AN patients with diabetes who have a UACR over 300.
 However, this makes up less than 5% of patients and the rate of eGFR <15, an indicator of end-stage renal disease, remained stable.
-Furthermore, there was a significant increase in the search of adult vaccine and could mirror national trends of vaccine refusal rates.
-Greater research of adult vaccination refusal rates, both nationally and in urban Al/AN patients, should be done to understand the trends observed.
+Furthermore, there was a significant increase in the refusal of pneumococcal vaccine.
+However, this increase was coupled with a significant decrease in those who never received the vaccine and could mirror national trends of vaccine refusal rates.
+Greater research of adult vaccination refusal rates, both nationally and in urban AI/AN patients, should be done to understand the trends observed.
 Finally, despite the importance of TB testing in those with diabetes, unknown TB statuses have only increased over the five-year period.
 With increased screening for TB in diabetes programs or clinical visits, this rate can be lowered.